pkt-cash/ns-projects/readme.md

 * **CURRENT ROUND BUDGET**: 40mn PKT

 ## IMPORTANT RECOMMENDATIONS
-Following a conversaion between the members of the Network Steward team, it has been decided that the Network Steward shall make the following **recommendations** to applicants:
+Following a conversation between the members of the Network Steward team, it has been decided that the Network Steward shall make the following **recommendations** to applicants:

 1. Applicants are recommended to provide in their applications, a commitment to including, in